Göllü Dağ

-Göllüdağ (also Göllü Dağ, Golludag) is a volcanic mountain located in central Turkey.
+Göllü Dağ (also Göllüdağ, Golludag) is a volcanic mountain located in central Turkey.
 This area has a long history of human occupation going back to the Lower Paleolithic period.
-Especially the obsidian found here was valuable.
+Humans and human ancestors valued the obsidian found in abundance on the mountain as a raw material for tools and other objects.

 Geology

 A lava dome of this volcano has produced rhyolite, dacite and basalt.
-The lavas have been dated at 1.33 to 0.84 million years by fission track dating of obsidian.
+The eruptions have been dated at 1.33 to 0.84 million years by fission track dating of obsidian.
 The dome lies above the Tertiary Derinkuyu caldera.